Amy W. Apon, Ph.D.

 Jason is a third year Ph.D. student in Computer Science, with a focus on HPC systems.
 His interests include high performance networking and computing architecture, and his past research projects have involved software defined networking, network functions virtualization, dynamic network topologies, and synthetic data generation.
 He also enjoys working on old text games written in C, for some strange reason

-Lily is a third year Ph.D. student studying in Computer Science at Clemson University.
+Lily is a fourth year Ph.D. student studying in Computer Science at Clemson University.
 She is currently doing research in the DICE (Data Intensive Computing Eco-Systems) lab in the School of Computing.
 Her research mainly focuses on Machine Learning, Parallel and Distributed Computing, High Performance Computing.